BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - ntpdate or ntpdate -u or ntpdate -u ntpServer
    - crontab or crontab -l
    - free or free -s n (where 0 < n < 300)
-   - dmesg or dmesg --follow
+   - dmesg or dmesg --follow or dmesg -T or both
    - mkfs.fat
    - fs_info
    - ls or ls directoryName (or use dir instead of ls)